top of page

 Writers Tips:

 • This is one route we don't recommend doing by bus.
-The shared shuttle is only $54 and very worth the time and energy it will save you.
+The shared shuttle is only $54 and is worth the time and energy it will save you.

 • Leave as early as possible to make sure you make all your connecting bus transfers.